Gadnalf/android-studio-game-center/Phase1/README.md

 - you can inherit from TestingGameLaunch to put your tests
 - please kick off ScoreBoardTest after changes you've made

-### Scoreboard
+## Scoreboard
-- takes user, game, and boardmanager
+- takes user, game
-- from board manager it pulls the number of moves
 - uses static variables to store top games per game and per player
 - assumes User and Game will store these max scores

+#### GameActivity and Starting Activity
+- both now kick off the game launch center and get the boardmanager from that

+#### Board Manager
+- if the game is finished, the first time this is called the scores are updated and stored
+- Altered BoardManager to take ScoreBoard as param
+    - only class passing a param to this was StartingActivity
+    - Altered Starting Activity to require an input boardManager passed to it

 ### troubleshooting
 - Build -> clean